ericyoc/3d_printer_sidechannel_poc/README.md

 **Print duration is the dominant discriminator** — **63.89%** from recording length alone, validated against sliced G-code print time at *r* = 0.907.
 No acoustic countermeasure addresses it, and an adversary obtains it from start and stop times alone.

-**Vibration carries geometry information independent of duration** (45.83% under an equalised observation window, *p* = 0.023) but adds nothing measurable beyond duration in paired comparison.
+**Vibration carries geometry information independent of duration** (45.83% under an equalized observation window, *p* = 0.023) but adds nothing measurable beyond duration in paired comparison.

 **A consumer handset performs as well as a mounted accelerometer** (25.00% vs 26.39%), and **leakage is architecture-specific** — present on the core-XY P1P, not distinguishable from chance on the bed-slinger A1 Mini.